isomerpages/seab-corp/news/press-releases/_posts/2020-10-27-post-Arrangements For The Release of Results For The 2020 National Examinations.md

 <p>9.
 Candidates can access SEAB’s results release system with a system-generated
 password issued by SEAB, or with their SingPass:</p>
 <p>a.
 PSLE candidates will receive a system-generated password issued by
-SEAB through their schools from 12 November 2020.</p>
+SEAB through their schools from 12 November 2020.
-<p>b.
+<br>b.
 GCE-level candidates who are eligible for SingPass1 should activate
 their SingPass early.
 Candidates who are not eligible for SingPass will receive a system-generated password from SEAB via email a few days before the results release.
 More details will be provided in the respective announcements